SimoneAstarita/queer_NLP_bib/README.md

 Enzo Doyen and Amalia Todirascu.
 2025. <a href="https://arxiv.org/abs/2505.23630"><u>GeNRe: A French Gender-Neutral Rewriting System Using Collective Nouns.</u></a> _Computing Research Repository_, arXiv:2505.23630.
 Forthcoming in _Findings of the Association for Computational Linguistics 2025_.

 ## LLMs
+Fai Leui Chan, Duke Nguyen, and Aditya Joshi.
+2024. <a href="https://aclanthology.org/2024.alta-1.16"><u>"Is Hate Lost in Translation?": Evaluation of Multilingual LGBTQIA+ Hate Speech Detection.</u></a> In _Proceedings of The 22nd Annual Workshop of the Australasian Language Technology Association_, pages 146-152, Canberra, Australia.
+Association for Computational Linguistics.

 Emily Sheng, Kai-Wei Chang, Premkumar Natarajan, and Nanyun Peng.
 2019. <a href="https://aclanthology.org/D19-1339"><u>The Woman Worked as a Babysitter: On Biases in Language Generation.</u></a> In _Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP)_, pages 3407–3412, Hong Kong, China.
 Association for Computational Linguistics.

 Debora Nozza, Federico Bianchi, Anne Lauscher, and Dirk Hovy.
 2022. <a href="https://aclanthology.org/2022.ltedi-1.4/"><u>Measuring Harmful Sentence Completion in Language Models for LGBTQIA+ Individuals.</u></a> In _Proceedings of the Second Workshop on Language Technology for Equality, Diversity and Inclusion_, pages 26–34, Dublin, Ireland.
 Association for Computational Linguistics.